Srilakshmi2717/Quantum-Quotient-Analysis/README.md

 28. Model for predicting close - Random forest
 29. Time series plots with animation - closing price over time, volume traded over time
 30. 3-D Interactive plots - 3-D Scatter plot for high, low and close prices, 3-D Surface plot of close prices over time

+Download the .py file and upload it in your colab environment.
+Run the commands given in Streamlit_QQA.ipynb in Google colab.